 The steps for creating a systematic acquisition process:

 - Set clear stages and decision gates that all deals have to follow

 - Define key considerations and deliverable for each stage

-- Institutionalize an M&A platform that provides top-down visibility to the pipeline and individual deals.
+- Institutionalize a platform that provides top-down visibility to the M&A pipeline and individual deals.

 Every VP of M&A has a slightly different preference for the phasing.
 Here’s one example: